aiser-team/cabrnet/docs/manuals/cabrnet.md

 ### Resuming computations
 CaBRNet provides options to save training checkpoints and resuming the training process from a given checkpoint.

-- `--checkpoint-frequency <num_epochs>` indicates the frequency of checkpoints (in number of epochs).
+- `--checkpoint-frequency|-f <num_epochs>` indicates the frequency of checkpoints (in number of epochs).
 If not provided, **only the best model is kept during training** (in the `best/` subdirectory)
-- `--resume-from </path/to/checkpoint/directory>` indicates the directory from which the training process should resume (if not provided, the training process starts from the first epoch, see above).
+- `--resume-from|-r </path/to/checkpoint/directory>` indicates the directory from which the training process should resume (if not provided, the training process starts from the first epoch, see above).
 More precisely, each training checkpoint directory contains:
     - a copy of the YML file describing the model architecture, as specified [here](model.md).